Are your teams working as effectively as they could be?

 As hard as the Atlantic row is on teams, the Antarctic is even harder.
 Many high-profile expeditions have returned with the members barely speaking to each other.
 While down there I became convinced that Jamie’s habit of breaking things and losing vital equipment (like the stove lighter) would either kill us or end the expedition.
 There was a dramatic resolution to this and I share the insights.

 The approach that I take

-If the presentation is to team members I focus on the behaviours expected from team players and the right attitude and expectation to bring to the team.
-If it is to managers I focus more about how to set up a team for success.
+If the presentation is to team members I focus on the behaviour expected from team players and the right attitude and expectation to bring to the team.
+If it is to managers I focus more on how to set up a team for success.

 This presentation helps create a team that is competent, collaborative and committed.
-With each participant able to answer the question ‘What can I do to help the team function its best?’
+Each participant will be able to answer the question ‘What can I do to help the team function its best?’